Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 #### --( Jyuuken – Gentle Fist )--
 The Hyuuga’s signature fighting style which makes use of Byakugun's ability to see an opponent's chakra flow alongside graceful taijutsu strikes.
 With every contact the Hyuuga injects small bursts of chakra into calculated points within the opponent's chakra flow, sealing them off and damaging internal organs directly.
 Save for unique physiology or other abilities, Jyuuken is notoriously difficult to defend against once contact is made.

- - Type: Unarmed Taijutsu, Rank E
+ - Type: Taijutsu, Rank E
  - Chakra: 5
  - Damage: (CHA/10)d4
  - Special: Opener